LeeMartin77/leemartin77.github.io/JekyllSite/_posts/2022-07-08-old-tools-new-tricks.markdown

 }
 ```

-Doing this means you can mock out your method responses, and instead of having to test situations based on inputs, you just test on what a mocked function returns.
+Doing this means you can mock out your method responses without any special test setup, and just test how your code handles method responses.

 ```csharp
 using Moq;